shrinerb/shrine/README.md

 Shrine has a small core which provides only the essential functionality.
 However, it comes with a lot of additional features which can be loaded via plugins.
-In my opinion this gives the best of both worlds, because if you just want something simple, you can only use the core, and whenever you need an additional feature, you just load the corresponding plugin.
+This way you can choose exactly how much Shrine does for you.
+Shrine itself ships with over 20 plugins, but it's also easy to make your own ([see the guide](...)).

-The plugin system respects inheritance, so you can choose which uploaders will have which plugins:
+The plugin system respects inheritance, so you can choose which plugins will be applied to which uploaders:

 ```rb
 Shrine.plugin :logging # enables logging for all uploaders